SNOMED-Documents/snomed-editorial-guide/general-naming-conventions.md

   *     * For example, 1222711007 |ALK tyrosine kinase receptor (substance)| where ALK stands for Anaplastic lymphoma kinase
     * For example, 1222739008 |DNA mismatch repair protein Msh6 (substance)| where DNA stands for deoxyribonucleic acid

+Msh6 in "DNA mismatch repair protein Msh6 (substance)" is a protein symbol standing for "mutS homolog 6" protein.
+Gene and Protein symbols are short identifiers, typically 3 to 8 characters, that are usually created by contraction or acronymic abbreviation.
+They are pseudo-acronyms, in the sense that they are complete identifiers or short names.
+They are considered synonymous with (rather than standing for) the gene/protein name (or any of its aliases), regardless of whether the initial letters "match".
+Gene and protein symbols maybe part of protein name:

+  * For example, 1229847004 |Ubiquitin carboxyl-terminal hydrolase BAP1 (substance)|